airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.27_markdown_strict.md

 expects.
 You know what kinds of data the computer expects, and therefore are much more likely to enter data that makes sense to the computer.
 Users enter data that makes sense to them.
-Allowing non-programmers to use your program for testingtesting purposes usually gives you much more accurate results as to how robustrobust your program truly is.
+Allowing non-programmers to use your program for testing purposes usually gives you much more accurate results as to how robust your program truly is.

 ### Data Testing